 Visual Taylor Series

-I recently came across some elegant Taylor Series diagrams, created by Amie Wilkinson.
+I once came across some elegant Taylor Series diagrams, created by Amie Wilkinson.
 To try the technique myself, I made interactive versions.
 Here’s how to take them for a spin.

 (If you ended up on this page but have never seen Taylor series: they’re a beautiful part of calculus.
 See this Khan Academy intro if you’re curious.)